Being Partners With Recovering Addicts

 The important thing to remember throughout your partner’s recovery is that you will need to support them and also get some type of support system for yourself.
 You can only be there for them if you are able to cope with the many challenges that face you as their partner.

-Support and Help for Partners of Addicts
+Support and Help for Partners of Recovering Addicts

 There are many ways to get the support you need to repair your relationship while also providing the assistance that your spouse need to complete their recovery.
-If your partner is attending an inpatient or outpatient treatment program they may offer family therapy or even couples therapy to help educate family members about addiction and facilitate positive communication.
+If your partner is a recovering addict and is attending an inpatient or outpatient treatment program they may offer family therapy or even couples therapy to help educate family members about addiction and facilitate positive communication.
 Taking part in these kinds of therapy sessions can help you work through some of the issues in your relationship and overall start to ease some of your stress about the situation.

 If your partner does not have family therapy available or if you would simply prefer your own personal therapist, then individual sessions can also be a great type of support.
 It is important to practice self-care and cope with your own feelings about the situation so that you can be prepared for any challenges that come up.
 Learning your own coping strategies can help you avoid becoming overwhelmed by stress and worry.